 Performing the integration

 ρ is a parameter and constant in this formula.
-We know already that it might have to to with the correlation of the random variables X and Y. To prove this analytically we now perform the integration to get an analytical expression for the covariance.
+We know already that it might have to to with the correlation of the random variables X and Y. To prove this analytically we now perform the required integration to get an analytical expression for the covariance.

 The trick to solve the integral over y is to complete the expression in the exponential such that we get a full square.
 First we redefine some variables